NaturalHistoryMuseum/splitgill/docs/fundamentals/elasticsearch_model.md

 direction.
 See [RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6) for details.

-When some GeoJSON is parsed, `^gs` is set to GeoJSON shape and `^gp` is set to the middle of the shape using Shapely's centroid function.
+When some GeoJSON is parsed, `_gs` is set to GeoJSON shape and `_gp` is set to the middle of the shape using Shapely's centroid function.

-Because GeoJSON is matched on `dict` values, this means we have to add the `^gp` and `^gs` fields to the parsed version of the dict, at the same level as the other keys, including the `"type"` and `"coordinates"` keys required by GeoJSON.
+Because GeoJSON is matched on `dict` values, this means we have to add the `_gp` and `_gs` fields to the parsed version of the dict, at the same level as the other keys, including the `"type"` and `"coordinates"` keys required by GeoJSON.
-This means to avoid overwriting a user-defined key, we disallow fields from containing the special `^` character.
+This means to avoid overwriting a user-defined key, we disallow fields from starting with the special `_` character (apart from `_id`).

 ##### WKT